Timothy Rogers, MA, LMFT

 Central to TFP is a negotiated treatment contract between patient and therapist, being the treatment frame.
 Change is achieved through analyzing and interpreting the transference relationship, focusing on the here-and-now context.
 Prominent techniques are exploration, confrontation, and interpretation.
 Recovery in TFP is reached when good and bad representations of self (and of others) are integrated and when fixed primitive internalized object relations are resolved.

-My approach to personality disorder treatment and research is based on the understanding of personality disorders in general and BPD in specific is that Transference-Focused Psychotherapy is grounded in contemporary psychoanalytic theory.
+My approach to personality disorder treatment and research is based on the understanding of personality disorders in general and Borderline Personality Disorder (BPD) in specific is that Transference-Focused Psychotherapy is grounded in contemporary psychoanalytic theory.
 Since i believe that psychoanalytic thinking has much to offer in terms of understanding and treating personality disorders.
 It is based on the work of Drs.
 Barry Stern, PhD and Frank Yeomans, MD, PhD.

 However, my approach includes specific modifications of technique to address the therapeutic needs of patients with borderline and other personality disorders.
-My patients do not lie on the couch, do not come to see me four or five times per week, and as the therapist, am far from silent and removed from the process.
+My patients do not lie on the couch, (unless they want to), do not come to see me four or five times per week (unless it's clinically warranted), and as the therapist, am far from silent and removed from the process (truth).

 Two beliefs that inform my work, that I share with most psychoanalysts, and that distinguishes my work from that of say, cognitive-behavioral therapy (for example, Dialectical Behavior Therapy [DBT], another treatment for BPD) is that: